KEY TAKEAWAYS

 An immediate financing arrangement or IFA can be a convenient strategy for people with high incomes, but there are risks involved.
+While an IFA can offer liquidity, tax advantages, and long-term wealth benefits, it also has some complexities that may not suit every investor.
 Keep reading to find out what those risks are and how you can best avoid them.

 What are the risks of an immediate financing arrangement?